blowfishxyz/blowfish-frontend-monorepo/packages/safeguard/README.md

 ```

 - `originalTxsB58orB64`: Array of original transactions in Base58 or Base64 encoding.
-- `safeGuardTxsB58orB64`: Safeguarded transactions in Base58 or Base64 encoding.
+- `safeGuardTxsB58orB64`: Array of Safeguarded transactions in Base58 or Base64 encoding.
 - `options`: Optional configuration overrides.

 ### Errors